Community redevelopment. It's complex. Let's chat.

 We’re working together to create a local area plan for Bel-Aire, Britannia, Elboya, Manchester, Mayfair, Meadowlark Park, Parkhill, Windsor Park, a south portion of Manchester Industrial, and a small eastern portion of Glenmore Park.

 A local area plan sets the vision for the evolution of the area over the next 30 years.
 It provides direction on future development and investment that residents, landowners, builders / developers, City Planners and Council can commonly refer to when new development and investment ideas are proposed.

 Why Do We Need a Local Area Plan?

-The city, communities and streets we call home have changed, are changing, and will continue to change.
+The city, communities and streets where we live and work have changed, are changing, and will continue to change.
 People renovate, rebuild, enlarge and modify spaces around them all the time.
-We need to make sure there’s room for people looking to make changes and direction to help guide decisions.
-We also need to provide guidelines for investment when change is proposed, and certainty for residents to know how their community may change in the future.
+We need to make sure there’s room for people looking to make changes and provide direction to help guide decisions.
+We also need to provide guidelines for investment when change is proposed, and certainty for residents and businesses to know how their community may change in the future.

 We are currently in Phase 2 – EXPLORE, and we want to hear your thoughts on the draft Vision and Core Values.
 We’re also going to start looking at where and how growth and change could happen in the area.

 In Phase 1 – ENVISION, we asked you to help us look back at the past, understand the present and envision the future.
 The feedback provided helped us draft a Vision and Core Values for the Chinook Communities that will help guide decisions about the evolution of the area over the next 30 years.